Roloway monkey: Diet

-The Roloway monkey is an omnivorous species, meaning they will feed on both plants and animals.
-This means the primates consume various fruits, flowers, leaves, and even insects.
-Because insects are included in their primary nutritional consumption, the Roloway can be described as insectivorous, along with being labeled an omnivore.
-The primates will search for large invertebrates and eat them for sustenance.
-In addition, the Roloway monkey will consume larvae and eggs of said invertebrates for added nutritional value.
-They can feed on the plant parts of roughly 130 species of trees, climbers, and epiphytes.
+The Roloway monkey is an omnivorous species, feeding on both plants and animals.
+These primates consume various fruits, flowers, leaves, and even insects.
+Because insects are included in its diet, the Roloway also can be described as insectivorous.
+It searches for large invertebrates, and consumes both larvae and eggs.
+It can feed on roughly 130 species of trees, climbers, and epiphytes.
 Like many omnivores, the Roloway monkey also consumes mature fruit pulp, arthropods, oil-rich seeds, and young leaves.

-The diet of the Roloway monkey is one that has been observed for quite some time.
-It is presumed that the monkey will vary its diet in accordance to the season of the year.
-This means that the Roloway will eat more fruit, and pulp during the dry season of the year.
-During the wet season, when more insects are out and available for hunting, the Roloway will consume less fruit and seed, and will act more on its insectivorous urges.
-The variation in abundance of their food supply is the primary influences of such diet changes, and it is actually quite beneficial for the Roloway to sustain itself of varying food sources.
-When hunting for their food, the Roloway monkey will look for the most direct path, and may not choose to swing, climb, or jump from branch to branch if it is not the most efficient means of food collection.
+The diet of the Roloway monkey has been observed for quite some time; presumably, the monkey varies its diet in accordance with the season.
+It consumes more fruit and pulp during the dry season of the year.
+During the wet season, when more insects are out and available for hunting, the Roloway consumes less fruit and seed and more insects.
+When hunting for food, the Roloway monkey looks for the most direct path and may not choose to swing, climb, or jump from branch to branch if it is not the most efficient means of food collection.